Tesla Q2 deliveries meet analysts' estimates as chip shortage weighs | Business

 Tesla Inc on Friday posted record vehicle deliveries for the second quarter that were in line with Wall Street estimates as the electric-car maker coped with a shortage of chips and relied on sales of its cheaper models.
 Tesla weathered the global supply crisis better than legacy automakers, but CEO Elon Musk has warned of challenges of securing chips and raw materials.

 "It was a solid quarter to volume wise, but I view it as a modest disappointment," Garrett Nelson, an equity analyst at CFRA Research, said.
-Shares of the company were traded flat, after rising as much as 3.3% in early trading on Friday.
+Shares of the company inched up 0.3%, after rising as much as 3.3% in early trading on Friday.

-Tesla bulls cheered the results.
-"This morning the Street was bracing for bad news and the bulls instead got an early July 4th weekend positive surprise," said Dan Ives, an analyst at Wedbush Securities.
-"Our teams have done an outstanding job navigating through global supply chain and logistics challenges," Tesla said.
+"Overall, the bulls are breathing a sigh of relief with these delivery numbers," said Dan Ives, an analyst at Wedbush Securities.
+The deliveries of its Model 3 sedans and Model Y crossovers, its two lower priced variants, accounted for 99% of its deliveries, offsetting a drop in deliveries of higher-end Model S and X vehicles.

 He also said in early June that "Our biggest challenge is supply chain, especially microcontroller chips.
 Never seen anything like it."
 Brokerage RBC said, "Worst may be over for Tesla" for chip shortage, but added that potential margin impact from broad supply chain tightness could persist through the year.

-MODEL S,X DELIVERIES FALL Tesla generated 99% of its sales in Model 3 and Model Y, as its new version Model S was launched only in June after several delays.
+CHINA, MODEL S PLAID In China, a major growth market for Tesla, the company is facing large-scale recalls, heightened scrutiny from regulators and the public, as well as rising competition from local EV companies.

+"The demand issues were in April around China but clearly rebounded in the month of May and June," Ives said.
+Tesla sold 21,936 Model 3 and Model Y cars to Chinese customers in May, rebounding from a sales slump in April, but still well below March numbers.
+Its China sales for June will be released in the coming days.

-Overall deliveries of its higher priced Model S and X cars fell to 1,890 during the April to June period, from a meager 2,020 the preceding quarter, Tesla said.
+Tesla saw the deliveries of its Model S and X vehicles slip to 1,890 during the April to June period, as a new version of its Model S faced delays before its June launch.
 A Tesla Model S Plaid electric vehicle with a price tag of $129,990, burst into flames on Tuesday while the owner was driving, just three days after the car was delivered.
+The owner's lawyer called for the model to be grounded.
 Tesla did not have an immediate comment when contacted by Reuters.

-Tesla sold 21,936 Model 3 and Model Y cars to Chinese customers in May, rebounding from a sales slump in April, but still well below March numbers.
-Its China sales for June will be released in the coming days.
-In China, a major growth market for Tesla, the company is facing rising competition from local EV companies as well as heightened scrutiny from regulators and the public.

 On Feb.
 8, Tesla disclosed its bitcoin investment of $1.5 billion.
 Its bitcoin holdings helped generate profits in the first quarter, through the sale of 10% of them.
 But the investment is also exposing Tesla stocks to the volatile cryptocurrency prices, which suffered from recent falls.